nitram509/tweet-gateway-server/README.md

 ## Example: Forwarding incoming SMS

 For example, you can use Tweet Gateway to automatically tweet the text of incoming SMS from your smartphone.
-Iv've used an app like  [SMS Gateway](https://play.google.com/store/apps/details?id=eu.apksoft.android.smsgateway) for this, many times.
+I've used an app like  [SMS Gateway](https://play.google.com/store/apps/details?id=eu.apksoft.android.smsgateway) for this, many times.

 Once installed on your smartphone, you configure this app like this: